 We have established a healthy financial base, with a high equity ratio supported by stable operating cash flow.
 This leads to a virtuous cycle that enables active growth investment and return of profits.
+Related resources and assets

-Cash and cash equivalents1
+Cash and cash equivalents^{1}